 Key Driver Analysis (KDA), sometimes known as an importance-performance analysis, is a study of the relationships among many attributes to identify the most important ones.

 Key Driver Analysis can help you understand what your students feel is important to them in regards to their MBA student experience.
 By conducting an analysis of student survey responses and correlating their ratings of individual performance attributes to overall loyalty, you can derive which factors have the greatest impact on the students’ perceived level of satisfaction.
 You can then plot this data in a scatter diagram called an importance-performance map.

 An importance-performance map plots the results of a KDA in a graphical format that can be quickly read and easily understood.
-Each program performance factor is plotted on the graph by its importance to the students’ satisfaction (on the x-axis) and your MBA program’s performance in that area on the y-axis.
+Each program performance factor is plotted on the graph by its importance to the students’ loyalty (on the x-axis) and your MBA program’s performance in that area on the y-axis.

 This process generates four quadrants.
 The most important is the lower right quadrant.
 The attributes plotted here have high importance to your students, but your performance in those areas is low.
 These are the areas where your action will have the biggest impact and generate the greatest improvement in student satisfaction for the effort expended.